Dayvvo/Kumba/README.md

 #   INSTRUCTIONS TO START THE PROJECT
   1   Navigate to git bash/cmd and enter the following command: git clone https://github.com/Dayvvo/Kumba.git. \
-  2. Navigate into the project(cd kumba) and enter the following command: yarn add. \
+  2. Navigate into the project(cd kumba) and enter the following command: yarn add \
-  3. Enter the following command: yarn start. \
+  3. Enter the following command: yarn start \
   4. Proceed to your browser and enter http://localhost:3000/

 #   HOW WOULD YOUR PROJECT CHANGE IF YOU HAD MORE ITEMS(SAY 7+ Items)